 This new limitation says you can only delegate a single /24 subnet.
 This limitation isn’t mentioned anywhere in the manual, product spec sheet, nor in marketing.
 It’s also interesting to note that I’ve had the router for before this limitation was introduced retroactively.

 However, there isn’t any such limitation!
-You can configure the DHCP server to assign IPv4 addresses for an entire IPv4 class A address space (a /8 subnet) of 16,7 million addresses; and it will happily give out addresses until it runs out of memory.
+You can configure the DHCP server to assign IPv4 addresses for an entire IPv4 class A address space (a /8 subnet) of 16,7 million addresses, and it will happily give out addresses until it runs out of memory.
 I’ve tried using 16 different subnets and have had the router delegate addresses in all subnets and had devices communicate between the subnets.

 The new limitation refers to an old limitation that has been in ASUSWRT since at least and isn’t documented anywhere.
 The /24 subnet limitation only applies to the Deep Package Inspection (DPI) tool that powers features like the Network Map, Network Analyzer, Quality-of-Service, and Bandwidth Monitor.
 I’ll cover the DPI and these features more extensively in the next two sections.

-You also can’t configure the router to use an IPv6-only DNS server by setting a IPv6 address as the DNS server.
+You also can’t configure the router to use an IPv6-only DNS server by setting an IPv6 address as the DNS server.
 The backend fully supports it, but the ASUSWRT web front end will only let you type in an IPv4 address.
 The router is full of restrictions like this, imposed by ASUS’ interface, that can limit what you can do with an otherwise capable router.

 There are other local network services on offer, including simple network attached storage from a USB disk, media streaming, and network sharing of a printer.
 I’ll not go in to these services in any detail, but I’ll look more closely at some strictly network related services in the next two sections.

 Built-in OpenVPN server

 ASUSWRT makes for a surprisingly good VPN server.
 You can think of a VPN server as a remote router you connect to over the internet.
 Rather than routing your traffic through the local network, you can configure your devices to encrypt all traffic and send it through your router at home.